gorzny/iBeaconsPlugin/README.md

 # Cordova iBeacons Plugin

 This plugin enables iBeacon discovery for your Cordova (Phonegap) application.
+I've modified this fork so that the native Alert popup does not appear when a beacon is found.

 ## Supported Platforms